Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 into the LightningModule template which means you keep ALL the flexibility without having to deal with any of the boilerplate code

-To show how Lightning works, we'll start with an MNIST classifier and move into a Variational Autoencoder and a Generative Adversarial Network (GAN).
+To show how Lightning works, we'll start with an MNIST classifier.
+We'll end showing how to use inheritance to very quickly create an AutoEncoder.

 .. note:: Any DL/ML PyTorch project fits into the Lightning structure.
 Here we just focus on 3 types
     of research to illustrate.